-If the stockholders do not ratify the appointment, on an advisory basis, of Rehmann, or if Rehmann should decline to act or otherwise become incapable of acting, or if Rehmann's employment is discontinued, SGRP's Audit Committee will appoint an independent registered public accounting firm for the year ending December 31, 2012 (which may nevertheless be Rehmann should the Audit Committee subsequently deem Rehmann's appointment in the Company's best interests).
+If the stockholders do not ratify the appointment, on an advisory basis, of Rehmann, or if Rehmann should decline to act or otherwise become incapable of acting, or if Rehmann's employment is discontinued, SGRP's Audit Committee will appoint an independent registered public accounting firm for the year ending December 31, 2013 (which may nevertheless be Rehmann should the Audit Committee subsequently deem Rehmann's appointment in the Company's best interests).
+Please also see On Going Auditor Review and Selection, above.

-THE BOARD OF DIRECTORS AND AUDIT COMMITTEE EACH BELIEVE THAT THE APPOINTMENT OF REHMANN ROBSON AS THE COMPANY'S PRINCIPAL INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2012, IS IN THE BEST INTERESTS OF THE COMPANY AND ITS STOCKHOLDERS, AND EACH UNANIMOUSLY RECOMMEND A VOTE "FOR" APPROVAL THEREOF.
+THE BOARD OF DIRECTORS AND AUDIT COMMITTEE EACH BELIEVE THAT THE APPOINTMENT OF REHMANN ROBSON AS THE COMPANY'S PRINCIPAL INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2013, IS IN THE BEST INTERESTS OF THE COMPANY AND ITS STOCKHOLDERS, AND EACH UNANIMOUSLY RECOMMEND A VOTE "FOR" APPROVAL THEREOF.
 PROXIES WILL BE VOTED FOR THIS PROPOSAL UNLESS OTHERWISE SPECIFICALLY INDICATED.